 - Roy Greenhilt, the fighter, leader, and Only Sane Man;

 - Haley Starshine, an Action Girl rogue who's obsessed with treasure;

-- Vaarsuvius, a condescending elf wizard whose unknown gender is a Running Gag;
+- Vaarsuvius, a condescending elf wizard whose Ambiguous Gender is a minor Running Gag;

 - Durkon Thundershield, a straitlaced dwarf cleric of Thor;